networklocum/frontend-take-home-task/README.md

 ## Next stage

-In the next stage we will invite you to an in-person (over video call) interview which will involve 3 parts:
+In the next stage we will invite you to an in-person (over video call) interview.
+The interview will involve 3 parts:

 * 30 minutes talking with product and design
 * 90 minutes with two engineers
-  * 1 hour talking through your code (the take home challenge) and pairing together on adding a new feature
+  * 1 hour talking through your code (the take home challenge) and pairing together with our team
   * 30 minutes JavaScript technical discussion
 * 30 minutes debrief with Head of Engineering

 At the end you will have a chance to ask us any questions that you have about the role or the company.